belh4wk/MCP4SH/README.md

 - Stage: **Preview**
 - Target build: **v0.9.0-preview1**
-- Audience: **Private pilot testers / early adopters**
+- Audience: **Public testing / early adopters**
 - Expectation: Things will move, break, and get retuned between builds.

-This is *not* a polished public release.
+This is *not* a polished release.
 It is a working, evolving preview so we can:

 - Validate the MCP4H haptics model across multiple sims and hardware setups.
 - Shake out bugs and edge cases in the flavour engine and effect mappings.